mindwrapped/img-proc-nbs/README.md

 ## Image Processing Notebooks

-This repo contains image processing notebooks that contain reports and experiments.
+This repo contains image processing notebooks that I did in university.

 #### Project 2 - Part A